Competitive Analysis

 Flow Chart

-Plan routes between screens, modals and other interactions.
-Minimize these connections to streamline user task processes.
-Use the chart to gather screen requirements; buttons, images, modals, alerts, headings and other UI devices.
+After the red route I can begin making a flow chart.
+I’ll plan routes between screens, modals, and other interactions.
+During this step I’ll minimize these connections to streamline user tasks.
+This chart helps me gather screen requirements like buttons, images, modals, alerts, headings, and other UI devices.

 Technical Requirements